-- Oh Crap: She and the other racers have the expression three times, one is when Ralph comes to the rescue, the second is when Vanellope is winning the race near the end, and third major one is when Vanellope announces that Taffyta and the other racers were to be executed after their memories were restored...only to reveal that she was only kidding.
+- Oh, Crap!: She and the other racers have the expression three times, one is when Ralph comes to the rescue, the second is when Vanellope is winning the race near the end, and the third major one is when Vanellope announces that Taffyta and the other racers were to be executed after their memories were restored... only to reveal that she was only kidding.

 - Oral Fixation: She's often seen with a lollipop, as part of her candy theme and as one of the common trappings of the younger Alpha Bitches.

 - Pink Means Feminine: Her entire wardrobe as well as her kart is pink, signifying this trope as part of the game's general theme.